sajjadh/Gapstars_Interview/README.md

  Used POM, Parameterization, .env file, and other techniques.

  Currently, the's a bug in the disappearing elements page, hence the test case is expected to fail unless the issue is fixed.

+ The file common.js is used as an example to improve/best practices.

  ![image](https://user-images.githubusercontent.com/31664351/232641935-d7435dbb-cae8-4786-8dcc-40f5f70e06df.png)